vividvilla/ezhil/README.md

 # Number of posts to show in recent posts list (Optional).
 Defaults to 10.
 paginate = 10

+# Number of characters to show in summary.
+summaryLength = 20

 [params]
     # Blog subtitle which appears below blog title.
 Supports markdown.
     subtitle = "Clean and minimal personal [blog theme for Hugo](https://github.com/vividvilla/ezhil)"